dmlc/xgboost/jvm-packages/README.md

 You can find more about XGBoost on [Documentation](https://xgboost.readthedocs.org/en/latest/jvm/index.html) and [Resource Page](../demo/README.md).

 ## Hello World
+*NOTE*: Use **1-based** ascending indexes for libsvm format in distributed training mode:
+- Spark does the internal conversion, and do not accept formats that are 0-based
+- WHEREAS - use **0-based** indexes format when predicting (for instance using the saved model in the Python package) in normal mode

 ### XGBoost Scala
 ```scala
 import ml.dmlc.xgboost4j.scala.DMatrix